 Country star Willie Nelson plays — here comes a big surprise — a country star who has trouble letting go of drugs and groupies, much to the chagrin of his long-suffering wife (Dyan Cannon, Heaven Can Wait).
-The arrival of aspiring singer (Amy Irving, Yentl) complicates the lives of the troubled couple even further.
+The arrival of an aspiring singer (Amy Irving, Yentl) complicates the lives of the troubled couple even further.

 Reaction & Thoughts:

-Fans of classic Hollywood will quickly realize that Honeysuckle Rose, directed by Jerry Schatzberg (The Panic in Needle Park and The Seduction of Joe Tynan), is nothing but an unauthorized remake of David O. Selznick’s 1939 classic weepie Intermezzo (with Leslie Howard and Ingrid Bergman), but there are many reasons why it doesn’t work as well as the beloved oldie.
+Fans of classic Hollywood will quickly realize that Honeysuckle Rose, directed by Jerry Schatzberg (The Panic in Needle Park and The Seduction of Joe Tynan), is nothing but an unauthorized remake of David O. Selznick’s 1939 classic weepie Intermezzo (with Leslie Howard and Ingrid Bergman), but there are many reasons why this semi-remake doesn’t work as well as the beloved oldie.

 Conclusions & Final Thoughts:

 Despite the talented cast, Honeysuckle Rose is a dud.
 Nelson does, however, get to introduce his signature song ‘On the Road.’
-The popular tune was nominated for an Oscar.
+The hugely popular tune was nominated for an Oscar.
 Color, 119 minutes, Rated PG.